El Mariachi in Parkersburg, WV, Has Dishes with Mild to Hot Peppers

 When it comes to peppers, the first question is always, “How hot is too hot for you?”
 Some people prefer to keep their pepper consumption on the mild side, simply enjoying the flavor.
 Some sit in the middle of the spectrum, enjoying a little “tingle” or “bite” with every taste.
 Then there are some people, however, who live for the fire, whose pepper preference is basically “face-scorching.”

 Believe it or not, measuring the heat range of peppers is more academic than you’d think.
 The Scoville scale measures the spiciness of peppers, based on Scoville Heat Units.
 These units calculate the concentration of capsaicin in each type of pepper.
-Capsaicin is a chemical which causes a burning sensation in any tissue it contacts.
+Capsaicin is a chemical that causes a burning sensation in any tissue it contacts.
 Simply put, if the concentration of capsaicin is higher, the pepper will be hotter.
 The Scoville scale, created by pharmacist Wilbur Scoville in 1912, assigns Scoville Heat Units (or SHUs) to measure each type of pepper’s capsaicin level.

 The Scoville scale runs the gamut from zero SHUs to 16,000,000 SHUs, the total score for pure capsaicin.
 For example, police-grade pepper spray measures at 5,300,000 SHUs.
 At one end, Bell peppers have a Scoville score of zero SHUs.
 Toward the other, fiery end of the scale, the Carolina Reaper pepper has a score of 1,500,000 to 2,200,000 SHUs.
 Other notables on the scale include jalapenos (2,500 to 8,000 SHUs), cayenne pepper and tabasco (both at 30,000 to 50,000 SHUs), habaneros (more than 250,000 SHUs), and ghost peppers (1,041,427 SHUs).
 Check out ScovilleScale.org to find the Scoville score for more of your favorite peppers.